cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-5.rst

 Okay, so Pupper looks pretty good in sim, but the policy doesn't look so great in the real world...

-You will need to add randomization to the sim environment so your policy successfully transfers
+You will need to add randomization to the sim environment so your policy successfully transfers.
+Consider randomizing parameters such as Pupper mass, environment heighfields, or PID gains.

 #.
 Edit the environment config to adequately represent all the situations Pupper might encounter in the real world